-We found a consensus on confidence-building measures as the key to continued progress in the peace process.
+Confidence-building measures and mutual trust are the keys to continued progress in the peace process.
 Suggestions on useful confidence-building measures covered a broad range; many were beyond the remit of the International Body.
-Confidence-building measures we heard that the two Governments and relevant parties could consider in the course of the peace process include but are not limited to the following areas: prisoners, We welcome the commitment of the Governments of the United Kingdom and the Republic of Ireland, as stated in paragraph 9 of the Communique, "to continue to take responsive measures, advised by their respective security authorities, as the threat reduces."
+Confidence-building measures brought up during our discussions that the two Governments and relevant parties could consider in the course of the peace process include, but are not limited to, the following areas: questions related to prisoners, punishment beatings, acceptance of the principle of consent, legally held weapons in addition to illegally held weapons, the status of policing, the continuing state of emergency, commitment of parties to democracy, and human rights issues such as the fate of the disappeared.
+In this regard, we welcome the commitment of the Governments of the United Kingdom and the Republic of Ireland, as stated in paragraph 9 of the Communique, "to continue to take responsive measures, advised by their respective security authorities, as the threat reduces."